-Dr. Lance Young (Associate Professor, Chemistry)

-The program is administered by co-directors, a program coordinator, and an Honors Program Council, composed of selected departmental chairpersons and core faculty members, three student representatives and the co-directors.
+Dr. Lance Young (Associate Professor, Chemistry) The program is administered by co-directors, a program coordinator, and an Honors Program Council, composed of selected departmental chairpersons and core faculty members, three student representatives and the co-directors.
 The Morehouse College Honors Program is a four-year academic program for outstanding students, based in the liberal arts core and integrating the General Studies curriculum with specially designed traditional and cross-disciplinary offerings.
 Students of high intellectual ability, strong motivation, and broad interests are provided stimulating learning opportunities in the classroom and outside the regular academic environment.
 Honors Program members take special sections of regular Morehouse courses, taught by Honors faculty members who are chosen on the basis of their reputations as outstanding teachers.
 Course enrollment is limited to approximately 20 students.
-The program nurture the Honors Program participant throughout his college life in the areas of scholarly inquiry, independent and creative thinking, and exemplary scholarship.
+The program is open to students in all academic disciplines and majors.
+Faculty members in the program nurture the Honors Program participant throughout his college life in the areas of scholarly inquiry, independent and creative thinking, and exemplary scholarship.
 The program emphasizes leadership and social outreach to balance the student's academic pursuits.
 Admission to the Program: